miguelmartin75/anax/README.md

 # Get Involved

 Want to get involved with the project?
-You are free to help out on the project, here are the possible methods to help out:
+You are free to help out on the project, but please see the `CONTRIBUTING.md` file before doing so.

-- The Code*
-	- Implement requested features
-	- Implement new features
-    - Optimise code
-    - Fix bugs
-    - Help create/fix documentation
-- The [wiki]
-	- Create video/written tutorials; this can be done by:
-		- Adding links to tutorials on the [wiki]
-		- Writing a tutorial on the [wiki]

-*Please see the `CONTRIBUTING.md` file if you wish to contribute to the code.

-Don't be afraid to send pull requests, especially for those that fix bugs ([email] me if you're unsure)!
+Also, don't be afraid to send pull requests, especially for those that fix bugs ([email] me if you're unsure)!

 # License